-- 1. Although equipment thefts occurred in every state, the top five states accounted for 41% of the total number of thefts in 2013.
-In 2012, the top four states accounted for 37%. - 2.
-The table represents 11,486 equipment theft reports captured by NCIC during 2013.
+- 1. Although equipment thefts occurred in every state, the top five states accounted for 41% of the total number of thefts in 2014.
+In 2013, the top four states accounted for 35%. - 2.
+The table represents 11,625 equipment theft reports captured by NCIC during 2014.

 - 1. Theft levels closely correspond to the amount of equipment in a particular area.
-In other words, the states with the highest volume of construction and agriculture and therefore the most machinery have the largest number of thefts. - 2.
-Organized theft rings are likely to develop in areas with a high concentration of equipment and a large number of potential buyers of used equipment, stolen or otherwise.
-Higher loss ratios for insurers in certain areas reflect that development.
+In other words, the states with the highest volume of construction and agriculture and therefore, the most machinery have the largest number of thefts. - Organized theft rings are likely to develop in areas with a high concentration of equipment and a large number of potential buyers of used equipment, stolen, or otherwise.
+Higher loss ratios for insurers in certain areas reflect that development. - 3.
+Indiana is a new entrant to the list this year.
+Its introduction to the group could possibly be attributed to a recent boom in railroad construction in the state.
+A lot of equipment was concentrated in these areas and may have been attractive to thieves.